 As marketers and search engine optimizers (SEOs), we’re not here just to develop and advance your existing sites, but we’re here to keep an eye on trends and explore how future advancements in search could affect what we do as an industry.
-With that stated, there’s a trend gaining speed that may fundamentally change how we go about our work.
+With that stated, there’s a trend gaining speed that might be fundamentally changing how we go about our work.

-As we’ve discussed in a previous post about voice search, the virtual assistant (VA) in the form of Google Home, Amazon Echo, etc., is already changing the game.
-However, digging deeper into what is driving virtual assistants (machine learning), we see the area where change will need to occur.
+As we’ve discussed in previous voice search posts, the virtual assistant (VA), Google Home, Amazon Echo, etc. is already changing the game at what the future holds but isn’t necessarily affecting current search habits.
+However, digging deeper into what is driving virtual assistants (machine learning, a.k.a. artificial intelligence or AI), we see the area where change will need to occur.

-Engineers are advancing machine learning daily, but what data are machines feeding on to learn?
-When it comes to search, that comes from us as SEOs, so it’s important that we provide the correct data for [search] machines to learn.
+Engineers are advancing machine learning daily, but what data is it that machines are feeding on to learn?
+As SEO’s that comes from us, so it’s important that we provide the correct data for [search] machines to learn.

 It’s predicted that 2017 will have 33 million voice-first devices in use after 24 million devices get shipped this year alone.
 A survey conducted of nearly 1000 users found they pick voice search as a third option after traditional search and app search.
 However, 61% stated they wanted their VA to provide a more direct answer rather than displaying a search engine results page (SERP).
 That’s a large enough audience that developers and engineers are scrambling to make machine learning more effective.

-“I’m feeling lucky” is a button that we used to see on the Google search screen.
-It’s now been retired, but here’s how it worked: If you entered your search query and clicked the “I’m feeling lucky” button instead of “search,” you were brought directly to the first results’ webpage, foregoing the SERP.
+“I’m feeling lucky” is a button that we all used to see on the Google search screen.
+It’s now been retired, but do you know what it did?
+If you entered your search query and clicked the “I’m feeling lucky” button instead of “search,” you were brought directly to the first results webpage, foregoing the SERP.

-In essence, VAs are reading you the “I’m feeling lucky” result (in the form of a featured snippet), which more than likely is position zero or position one.
-By 2020, it is estimated that 50% of search will be voice search, and 30% of browsing will be done without a screen.
+In essence, VAs are reading you the “I’m feeling lucky” result (in the form of a featured snippet) which more than likely is position zero or position one.
+By 2020, it is estimated that 50% of search will be voice search and 30% of browsing will be done without a screen.
 Without a screen.
-That means we’ll be speaking to a device across the room and trusting it to read back exactly what we want to hear.
-Based on the performance of today’s virtual assistants (*cough* Siri), this might seem like a tall order.
+That means you’re speaking to a device across the room and trusting it to read back to you exactly what you want to hear – without sounding like a robot just reading a list but rather in a conversational manner.